87tana/87tana/README.md

 Experienced in building end-to-end ML pipelines from experimentation to deployment, leveraging cloud platforms (AWS, Azure) and
 DevOps practices for scalable model serving.
-Background in image analysis, and signal processing.
+Background in image analysis, and signal processing and computer vision.

 ### 💻 Tech Stack: